erik78se/masterworker/TUTORIAL.md

 worker/0-worker-key: "5914"
 </pre>

-The master hasn't done anything else, so its duties are complete.
+The master hasn't done anything else on the host itself, so its duties are complete.

 On the **worker** side of the relation, the worker didn't set any relation data, so it doesn't have to do anything to clean up in its relational data.